-Bladder problems are one of the most common symptoms reported by people with multiple sclerosis and they can have a big impact on many aspects of life.
-However, successful treatment is available and straightforward lifestyle changes can also make a real difference.
+Bladder problems are common symptoms in multiple sclerosis and can have a big impact on many aspects of your everyday life.
+Around 75 in every 100 people with MS experience bladder problems, however this is an area where successful treatments are available and straightforward lifestyle changes can make a real difference.

 What are bladder problems?

-- you experience urine leakage, and avoid important activities because of it
+you experience bladder accidents, and you avoid important activities because of it

-- you often feel urgency to urinate and rush to a bathroom, but sometimes don't make it in time
+you often feel an urgent need to urinate and rush to a bathroom, but sometimes don't make it in time

 What causes bladder problems?